vindar/ILI9341_T4/README.md

 ```
 tft.setFramebuffer(fb_internal); // registers the internal framebuffer
 ```
 The method can be called again to change the buffering mode on the fly.
-Calling this method without parameter removes the current internal framebuffer (and the drivers switches to the inefficient direct upload mode).
+Calling this method without a parameter removes the current internal framebuffer (and the drivers switches to the inefficient direct upload mode).

 #### (d) Setting up differential redraws